Engee documentation

 • Ensure data integrity during data transfer

-• Ensure deterministic data transfer (maximum delay)
+• Ensure deterministic during data (maximum delay)

 • Data integrity

-• Non-deterministic data transfer
+• Non-deterministic data transmission

 • Higher memory requirements